Blacksun420/BCU-java-PC/README.md

 - The value of "Use Pack's Catcombos" is not stored
 - Armor Break damage isn't properly calculated when adding to entity's damage dealt statistic
 - Non-Latin Characters didn't save as intended on replays
+- BCU crashes when entering without an internet connection with the update old music toggle off
+- Attack frame fill in show axis stays on for less than a frame, and vanishes even when the battle is paused
 ## What does the original BCU repo branch has that this fork doesn't?
 - Annoying pop-up when right-clicking on buttons
 - Button Filter